wiremock/wiremock/wiremock-url/README.md

 # WireMock URL

-A type-safe, immutable URL parsing and manipulation library for Java, designed with lenient parsing and RFC 3986 compliance.
+A type-safe, immutable URL parsing and manipulation library for Java, designed for lenient parsing and RFC 3986 compliance.

 ## Overview